gobrrrme/bitcoind_quick/README.md

 (Press CTRL+C to exit logs)

+### That's basically it.
+If your pool runs as expected, it's time to point miners to it.

+# Use this software at your own risk!
+# I'm not a software engineer, you might encounter bugs or problems I didn't account for.
+If so, please create an issue.

 If all went well, your public-pool should be reachable on the configured domain or on localhost.